What are CHP boilers?

 Micro-CHP boilers are an example of a microgeneration product for the home.
 The UK Government has estimated that microgeneration products (such as micro-CHP boilers) have the potential to supply over 30% of the country’s total electricity needs and help meet its international environmental obligations, such as the 2020 EU carbon emission reduction targets.
 Owning a micro-CHP boiler is one step in the right direction.
 Full costs in the UK of a micro-CHP boiler including installation are yet to be made fully transparent; however incremental cost estimated in the region of £2,500 to £3,500 versus a condensing boiler, therefore a full installation is then estimated at between £5,000 to £7,000.

 Research commissioned by the government has shown that micro-CHP boilers have the potential to become the microgeneration ’system of choice’, replacing the condensing boiler, which is the standard system in most UK homes today.
 Commercial experience has also shown that getting there first and realising the benefits early pays off the most over the long-term.

 Currently only the Stirling engine type micro-CHP boilers have been made available to the domestic market.
 For example the Baxi Ecogen product is one of the few available micro-CHP boilers that is commercially viable and available for the home.
 The Baxi Ecogen has also been accredited with the Microgeneration Certification Scheme (MCS), which is important so users can benefit from the Feed-in tariff (FiT) payments for both generating and exporting electricity.
-By the middle-end of this decade, the expectation is that fuel cell models such as the Baxi Gamma 1.0 and the Ceres Power Residential CHP will be fully available to the UK consumers.
+By the middle-end of this decade, the expectation is that fuel cell models such as the Baxi Gamma 1.0 will be fully available to the UK consumers.

 When fuel cell micro-CHP technology is commercially available, the consumer should see the price of Sterling engine models fall.
 In addition with the competition in the fuel cell space (Baxi, Ceres Power, etc), this should also make those models commercially competitive.
 Current evidence suggests that the take up in the UK homes has only been limited, with a lower number of Micro-CHP boilers currently installed in the UK than expected by the government – as opposed to Denmark and Germany where the technology has been more widely adapted.

 CHP Boiler Technology Summary